Layout

 Difficult to Make Changes During the Production Process

-Making changes to the product after its deployment isn’t the only challenge the team has to go through.
+Making changes to the product development after its deployment isn’t the only challenge the team has to go through.
 To make changes during the production process, such as when the product scope changes, team members would have to make the proposed changes go through a strict control change process and have to be approved before being implemented in the project.

 This highly controlled approval process coupled with the long development cycles of the product leaves little to no room for changes in the product development process.